Blog / Latest News

 We've had some big, big press stories on the film in the last few days:

-Out of over 350 applications, I COULD LIVE YOURS, a coming-of-age comedy by BAFTA Brit to Watch Rachel Tunnard (United Agents), and to be produced by Michael Berliner, is one of 16 projects taken through for their Summer development programme.
+Out of over 350 applications, HOW TO LIVE YOURS, a coming-of-age comedy by BAFTA Brit to Watch Rachel Tunnard (United Agents), and to be produced by Michael Berliner, is one of 16 projects taken through for their Summer development programme.
 There will be a further shortlisting in October to 8 projects, before 3 get £350,000 to make their film in 2013.
 Check out the iFeatures2 website here and read the Screen International story about the development slate here.

 11/4/12 - School Portrait up for a Webby!